bemoid/bemoid/scss/objects/grid/grid.md

 ### Gutter

 Gaps between columns may be set up with a map in `$grid-gutters` variable.
-Gutters are responsive and can change its value on specifed breakpoints.
+Gutters are responsive and can change its value on specified breakpoints.

-> Enter a key:value pairs, where a key is a name of the breakpoint from which the given value has to be active.
+> Enter a `key: value` pairs, where a key is a name of the breakpoint from which the given value has to be active.

 ```scss
 $grid-gutters: (